-Best known for his innovative research involving immunosuppressive therapies, Dr. Bromberg has devoted his career to investigating the role of immunology in transplantation, with a current focus on the effects of chemokines and cell migration on the immune response.
-A committed clinician with an active practice, he also has been named among New York Magazine’s New York’s Best Doctors for five years in a row.
+Best known for his innovative research involving immunosuppressive therapies, Dr. Bromberg has devoted his career to investigating the role of immunology in tolerance, with a current focus on the effects of chemokines and cell migration on the immune response.
+A committed clinician with an active practice, he also has been named among New York Magazine’s New York's Best Doctors for five years in a row.

 Over the course of 20 years, Dr. Bromberg's work has been continuously supported by the NIH.
 Since 1999, he has received more than $11 million in federal funding, including $1.4 million in 2008 alone, and more than $1.5 million support in non-federal funding.
 Significant research accomplishments include:

 After completing both his M.D. and PhD from Harvard, Dr. Bromberg completed a surgical residency at the University of Washington.
 His training continued with a transplantation fellowship at the University of Pennsylvania.
 Prior to his arrival at Maryland, he held academic titles at the University of Michigan, where he was Professor of General Surgery in the Division of Transplantation and Professor of Microbiology and Immunology, and at the University of Pennsylvania, the Mount Sinai School of Medicine, and the Medical University of South Carolina.

 Dr. Bromberg has authored more than 230 publications, of which includes 193 peer-reviewed publications.
 Additionally he has been an invited speaker for numerous presentations and has received several national honors, including most recently the Joel J. Roslyn Commemorative Lecture (New Considerations in Tolerization, Society of University Surgeons), the 2002 Andrew Lazarovits Lecture (Canadian Society of Transplantation), and the 2005 Alfred and Florence Gross Professor of Surgery.